spiritix/html-to-pdf/README.md

 The following input handlers are available:

-- StringInput - Provide the PDF contents as a string
+- StringInput - Accepts the HTML contents as a string
-- UrlInput - Fetch the PDF contents from an URL
+- UrlInput - Fetch the HTML contents from an URL

 ### Output handlers